HomeLatest NewsCyber SecurityDigital Data Protection Bill gets cabinet nod for Monsoon Session

 However, concerns have been raised by Right to Information (RTI) activists regarding an amendment to the RTI Act, 2005.
 This amendment, incorporated in the DPDP Bill, would restrict government departments from sharing “personal information,” potentially inhibiting transparency and accountability of public officeholders.

 The Data Protection Bill, which has evolved through multiple iterations since 2017, stems from the landmark K.S.
-Puttaswamy vs. Union of India case, where the right to privacy was upheld as a fundamental right under Article 21 of the Constitution.
+Puttaswamy vs. Union of India case, where the right to was upheld as a fundamental right under Article 21 of the Constitution.

 Get the day's headlines from Tech Observer straight in your inbox